 Let $F = \{X = (x_0, y_0, x_1, y_1, \dots, x{Ns}, y{Ns})\}$ be the multiscale feature space of dimension $2.N_s$, with (x_i, y_i) the coordinates within each triangle in Fig. 4.
 Consider the set of points F^+ and F^- labeled respectively by +1 or -1 for the two classes to discriminate (ex: vegetation against ground).
 A linear classifier proposes one solution in the form of an hyperplane of F that best separates F^+ from F^- .
-That hyperplane is defined by $w^T X - b = 0$ with w a weight vector and b a bias:
+That hyperplane is defined by $w^TX - b = 0$ with w a weight vector and b a bias:

 - Linear Discriminant Analysis proposes to set $w = (\Sigma_1 + \Sigma_2)^{-1} (\mu_2 \mu_1)$ where Σ_c and μ_c are the covariance matrix and the mean vector of the samples in class c. - Support Vector Machines set w so as to maximize the distance to the separating hyperplane for the nearest samples in each class.
-The Pegasos approach described in [39, 21] is used here to compute w since it is adapted to cases with large number of samples while retaining a good accuracy.
+The Pegasos approach described in [37, 20] is used here to compute w since it is adapted to cases with large number of samples while retaining a good accuracy.

-In each case the bias b is defined using the approach described in [33], which gives a probabilistic interpretation of the classification: the distance d of a sample to the hyperplane corresponds to a classification confidence, internally estimated by fitting the logistic function $p(d) = \frac{1}{1 + exp(-\alpha d)}$.
+In each case the bias b is defined using the approach described in [32], which gives a probabilistic interpretation of the classification: the distance d of a sample to the hyperplane corresponds to a classification confidence, internally estimated by fitting the logistic function $p(d) = \frac{1}{1 + exp(-\alpha d)}$.
 The feature space F is then projected on the hyperplane using w and b, and the distance to the hyperplane $d_1 = w_1^T X - b_1$ is calculated for each point.
 The process is repeated in order to get the second-best direction orthogonal to the first, together with the second distance d_2 .
 The couple (d_1, d_2) is then used as coordinates defining the 2D plane of maximal separability.
 Since there is a degree of freedom in choosing w, b such that $w^T X - b = 0$, both axis can be rescaled such that $\alpha = 1$.
-Thus the coordinates (d_1, d_2) in the separability plane are now consistent in classification accuracy3.
+Thus the coordinates (d_1, d_2) in the separability plane are now consistent in classification accuracy2.
 This consistency allows some post-processing in the plane.
+With the current definition most classifiers would squash the data toward the X = Y diagonal3.
+The post-processing consists in rotating the plane so that the class centers are aligned on X, and then scaling the Y axis so the classes have the same variance on average in both direction.
+This last step is completely neutral with respect to the automated classifier that draws a line in the plane (the optimal line could be defined whatever the last rotation and scaling).
+However it is now much easier to visually discern patterns within each class in the new rotated and rescaled space, as can be seen is Fig. 5.
+That figure

-With the current definition most classifiers would squash the data toward Fig. 5 Classifier definition in the plane of maximal separability.
+Fig. 5 Classifier definition in the plane of maximal separability.

-Color is available online.
-Blue (dark gray): vegetation samples.
-Red (light gray): soil.
+Blue: vegetation samples, Red: soil.
 The classifier was obtained automatically with a linear SVM using the process described in Section 4.1 in order to classify the benchmark described in Section 5.1.
 The confidence level is given for the horizontal axis.
 The scaling for the Y axis has no impact on the automated classification performance but offers a better visualization, which is especially useful when the user wishes to modify this file graphically.